 Register of Deeds

-Craven County Register of Deeds index information and certain imaged documents recorded after May 27, 1994 are available for on-line searching and printing.
-Index information prior to this date may be available as index information for back years is being made available.
+Craven County Register of Deeds index information and certain imaged documents recorded 1737 to present are available for on-line searching and printing.
 Click here for additional information on the Craven County Register of Deeds.

 Search Craven Website